Some potential clients come to us with their new pillar/cluster model they’ve worked tirelessly on. And then we have to tell them it won’t work.

 Clean Up Before You Cluster

 Before you cluster (or do one of the alternatives), I highly recommend reading our post on content auditing.
-If you’re reworking your entire content IA, this is perfect timing to take full stock of your content library.
-This can inform your chosen model based on what you’ve already written.
-Additionally, you’re removing low performers, which ensures your new blog gets the fresh start it deserves.
+If you’re reworking your entire content library’s information architecture (IA), this is the perfect time to take full stock of your existing content.